 Global Witness has previously revealed how UK imports of commodities including palm oil, soy and beef have been linked to deforestation covering an area nearly twice the size of Paris during the delay bringing forward the UK’s trade law.

-The UK Retail Soy Group, which represents international traders, has called on the Labour government to legislate urgently and move closer to the EUDR model, warning that “inaction puts the UK at risk of becoming a dumping ground for deforestation-connected commodities.”
+The UK Retail Soy Group, which represents international retailers, has called on the Labour government to legislate urgently and move closer to the EUDR model, warning that “inaction puts the UK at risk of becoming a dumping ground for deforestation-connected commodities.”

 Deforestation Brazil